mpanka/JiraDockerProject/README.md

+#JiraDockerProject

-In my project I am going to use chrome and firefox debug containers.
+This project is the jira regression tests implemented in a cross-platform testing used docker container platform technology.
+In my project I use chrome and firefox debug containers.

+#Concepts Included:

+Page Object pattern
+Keyword driven testing
+Commonly used test utility classes

+Selenium Webdriver: Chrome and Chromedriver (UI tests use Chrome by default, can be changed in config) Java
+Maven

+#Reporting

+TestScript contains 5 tests, from which 5 passes.

 ####1.
 Pull the docker images with the next commands: